History of Bridgerton in Timeline

 As of January 1, 2025, Season 3 of Bridgerton was sixth in Netflix's top-10 all time list, for any language, with 846.5 million hours viewed/106 million views.

-January 2025: Dynevor Unsure About Season 4 Appearance
+January 2025: Dynevor Unsure of Return for Season 4

-In May 2025, Bridgerton was renewed for a fifth and sixth season, confirming the show's continued success.
+In May 2025, Bridgerton was renewed for a fifth and sixth season.

-In May 2025, Netflix officially announced a dual season renewal of seasons 5 and 6 for Bridgerton.
+In May 2025, Netflix officially announced a dual season renewal of Bridgerton for seasons 5 and 6.

-In May 2025, Netflix officially confirmed that season 4 of Bridgerton would be released sometime in 2026.
+In May 2025, Netflix officially confirmed that Season 4 of Bridgerton would release sometime in 2026.